Python-SIP/sip/doc/annotations.rst

 .. class-annotation:: PyName

     This name annotation specifies an alternative name for the class being wrapped which is used when it is referred to from Python.
-It is required when a class name is the same as a Python keyword.
-It may also be used to avoid name clashes with other objects (e.g. enums, exceptions, functions) that have the same name in the same C++ scope.

     .. seealso:: :directive:`%AutoPyName`